scottslowe/lowescott.github.io/_posts/2016-04-04-technology-short-take-64.md

 * Tyler Britten takes a different approach to e-mail management with [his "Inbox - Meh" approach][link-5].
 Honestly, his approach isn't terribly different from what I described in 2013 (see [here][xref-1] and [here][xref-2]).
 I'd say don't focus so much on "getting to zero"; instead, focus on _processing_ your e-mail so that you can get on with your real work.

-It's time to wrap up now...
+It's time to wrap up now.
+See you again soon!